 - Bake for 5 minutes, then set aside to cool while you make the cheesecake layer.

-For the Chocolate Cheesecake Layer
+Make the Chocolate Cheesecake Layer:

 - Add the heavy cream, coffee, and chopped chocolate to a small saucepan set over medium heat.
 Cook, stirring occasionally, until the chocolate has fully melted.
 Then, add the instant espresso and whisk to combine.
 Set the mixture aside to cool.¼ cup heavy cream, ¼ cup strongly brewed coffee or espresso, 8 ounces baking chocolate, 1 tablespoon instant espresso powder